 Description: The quiet, clean and secluded Paradise beach (or now known as Sandira beach).
 It’s a long strip of white, mostly powdery sand with a shallow, azure waters.
 Entrance fee is P50 for adults and P25 for kids.
-The private beach operates from 9AM to 5PM and does not offer cottages and food or drinks to keep it from becoming too commercial and touristy.
+The private beach operates from 9AM to 5PM.
+Of late, it only has huts and a limited number of food or drinks for visitors to keep the beach from becoming too commercial and touristy.

-Description: The white, coralline sand of Kota beach at Santa Fe.
-The beach offers accommodation.
-Contact them at +63 956 276 4410, +63 948 799 3787.
-There is no need to go inside the resort to access the beach.
-A pass between Kota beach and Marlin beach resorts is available for the public to enter, even at night time if you want go on stargazing or plan a milky way shoot.
+An insider’s tip: There is no need to go inside the resort to access the beach.
+A small road between Kota beach and Marlin beach resort is available for the public to enter, even at night time if you want go on a stargazing or plan a milky way shoot.

 MARLIN’S BEACH (situated just beside Kota beach)

-Description: The beach share the same shore with Kota beach but is more affordable in accommodation compared to its neighbor.
-Contact them at 032) 438 9093.
+Description: The beach share the same shore with Kota beach but with some rooms more affordable compared to its neighbor.
+Click here to check rate and availability.

 AMIHAN CABANA BEACH

-Description: Another 3 start resort in Santa Fe, Bantayan that gives a sweet sea view.
+Description: Another 3 star resort in Santa Fe, Bantayan that gives a sweet sea view.
 It is a pet friendly resort which provides a reasonable accommodation to guests.
-Contact them at +63 943 250 9796.
+Click here to check rate and availability.